Interoperability

 sid=google

-• aulast for author's last name
+• aulast: The author's last name

-• auinit for the author's first two initials
+• auinit: The author's first two initials

 In Case of Interlibrary Loan